tatiananantes/skills-workshops/how_the_web_works/process_modelling_mvc/COACH_INSTRUCTIONS.md

   - What is the difference between get/post
   - What is the difference between how data is sent using a get or a post request?
   - What does a redirect do?
-Why does the creator of the todolist app use one in when handling the post request?
+Why does the creator of the todo list app use one in when handling the post request?

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->